tymyrddin/purple/source/docs/audits/iso27001/risk-tent.md

 Applying risk treatment: Once you've mapped risks using your chosen methodology, apply the appropriate treatment strategy.
 Most mitigating controls in the tables above represent risk *modification* (mitigation).
 If a control is too costly or complex, consider risk *retention* (acceptance) or *sharing* (transfer) instead.
 Risk *avoidance* means choosing not to engage in the risky activity at all.

+Treatment decisions are not immune to the dynamics described above.
+Risk acceptance in particular is politically shaped: if the cost of treating a risk falls on one team and the benefit accrues to another, acceptance is the outcome of least resistance regardless of the risk score.
+An unusually high proportion of accepted Medium or High risks in one area of the business is worth examining before the register is finalised.

 ### Risk avoidance

 Eliminating a risk by choosing not to engage in the activity that generates it.